-JMRI: Technical Info
+JMRI: Technical Information

 You don't need to work with your own copy of the JMRI source code, compilers, etc if you just want to run the programs.
 You can download completely built copies via the downloads page.
 But if you'd like to play with the code, or get a copy of the program that contains updates since the last downloadable version was published, this section of the web site will help you get started.

-Technical background info on the JMRI project
+Technical background on the JMRI project

 JMRI is intended as a jumping-off point for hobbyists who want to control their layouts from a computer without having to create an entire system from scratch.

 To do this, we've split the problem into two parts with an interface in-between:

 - "Above" the interface are the cool tools that people want.
 We provide programmers for DCC decoders, layout controls, automation tools, etc. People are continuously contributing better and better tools that still will work on lots of type of computers, with lots of types of layouts.